Skip to main content

 Reviewed by Gaël Thirion on

-A refund request works best when the seller can verify the purchase fast.
-These examples help you state the defect, proof, amount and remedy clearly.
+A refund request is most effective when the seller can quickly verify the purchase.
+These examples help you state the defect, provide evidence, specify the amount and request the remedy you want.

 Example of a refund request letter for faulty goods with order details and proof